Pulse based Variational Quantum Optimal Control for hybrid quantum computing: Results

-In this thesis, the ground state problems analyzed are LiH and H$_4$.
-The LiH molecule is aligned on the $x$-axis with varying interatomic distance.
-The $1s$ orbital on the Li atom is fixed as fully occupied.
+This work considers ground state problems for H$_2$, LiH and H$_4$ molecules.
+The H$_2$ and LiH molecules are aligned on the $x$-axis with varying interatomic distance.
+For H$_2$ the $1s$ orbitals are considered active, higher energy orbitals are ignored \cite{mcquarrie2008quantum}.
+This results, after spin and electron number reduction \cite{entanglinggateinfluence}, in a 2-qubit problem.
+For LiH, the $1s$ orbital on the Li atom is fixed as fully occupied.
 The $2s$ and $2p_x$ orbitals of Li and the $1s$ orbitals of H are considered active.
-Higher energy orbitals are ignored \cite{mcquarrie2008quantum}.
-This results, after spin and electron number reduction \cite{entanglinggateinfluence}, in a 4 qubit problem.
-For H$_4$, the atoms are aligned on the $x$-axis with all interatomic distances between neighboring atoms taken equal.
+This results in a 4-qubit problem after spin and electron number reduction.
+For H$_4$, the atoms are aligned on the $x$-axis with all interatomic distances between neighbouring atoms taken equally.
 Only the 1s orbitals of all 4 H atoms are considered active.
-This results, after spin and electron number reduction, in a 6 qubit problem \footnote{In this work the molecular Hamiltonians have been determined in the STO-3G basis using quantum computation libraries \textit{OpenFermion} \cite{openfermion} and \textit{Psi4} \cite{psi4}.}.
-The choice for these molecules as illustrating use cases is based on the fact that LiH possesses a weakly entangled ground state in the interatomic distances considered, whereas H$_4$ has a strongly entangled ground state here.
-For both these molecules, the exact $H_{\text{mol}}$ ground state energy has been calculated using the FCI method \cite{mcquarrie2008quantum}.
+This results, after spin and electron number reduction, in a 6-qubit problem \footnote{In this work the molecular Hamiltonians have been determined in the STO-3G basis using quantum computation libraries \textit{OpenFermion} \cite{openfermion} and \textit{Psi4} \cite{psi4}.}.

+The choice for these molecules as illustrating use cases is based on the fact that all possess weakly and strongly entangled ground states at the interatomic distances considered.
+For all molecules considered, the exact $H_{\text{mol}}$ ground state energy has been calculated using the FCI method \cite{mcquarrie2008quantum}.
+In certain simulations, random Hamiltonians are considered.
+These Hamiltonians are constructed by taking a fixed number of Pauli strings at random and picking weights in the interval $[-1,1]$ uniformly at random.
+The reason for using these random Hamiltonians is that, by construction, they will possess (with high probability) a highly entangled ground state.
+This state will also (with high probability) be a linear combination of all basis states, and therefore will have a high QSL w.r.t.\ all basis states.

+We note that the systems considered in this work are small in terms of the number of qubits.
+In larger systems, for both gate-based and pulse-based control, a trade-off will have to be made between expressibility and optimisability due to the presence of barren plateaus \cite{rabitztrainability}.